Accredited Online Interior Design Degrees

 Students interested in the intersection between design, functionality, and safety in interior spaces might consider a career in interior design.
-Online interior design degrees can be earned at the associate, bachelors, master's, doctoral, and certificate levels.
+Our list of popular online schools highlights great options for online interior design degrees.
 Interior designers work with architects, engineers, construction managers, and clients to design spaces.
 They may be required to read blueprints, in addition to using computer-aided design (CAD) and building information modeling (BIM).

 The demand for interior designers is projected to decline 5% in the coming years, so candidates with a bachelor’s degree or higher in the field may be more competitive in the job market.
 When considering a school, students should take a careful look at accreditation and licensing requirements.
 The key accrediting agencies relevant to a career in interior design are the Council for Interior Design Accreditation (CIDA) and the National Association of Schools of Art and Design (NASAD).

-Most Popular Accredited Online Schools for Interior Design Degrees
+Most Popular Accredited Online Schools for Interior Design Bachelor's Degrees

 |Rank||School||Annual Tuition||Recommend Rate|